 If the appeal is upheld, NESA will refer the matter back to the school for a further review.
 The results of that review may affect the assessment of the student making the appeal and/or the assessments of other students.
 This may then be reflected in the moderated assessment marks for all students so affected.

 NESA will not consider further appeals from other students whose assessments or ranking may be affected by reviews or appeals.
 The reason is that, although initiated by individual students, the reviews and appeals relate to the assessment process and are designed to correct any errors affecting the assessments for the entire school group.

 Submission to NESA

-Appeals to NESA should be submitted by the date shown in the Higher School Certificate Events Timetable.
+Appeals to NESA should be submitted by the date shown in the HSC key dates and exam timetables.
 These appeals should be submitted through the school on the appropriate form with their review return.

 Appeals submitted after the release of results will not be considered by NESA unless there are exceptional circumstances.